elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 We will probably want to restrict to a single headless per Kibana instance.
-For that, we will have to change the logic in [createQueueFactory](https://github.com/elastic/kibana/blob/4584a8b570402aa07832cf3e5b520e5d2cfa7166/x-pack/plugins/reporting/server/lib/create_queue.ts#L60-L64) to only have the 'main' worker be pooling for reporting tasks.
+For that, we will have to change the logic in [createQueueFactory](https://github.com/elastic/kibana/blob/4584a8b570402aa07832cf3e5b520e5d2cfa7166/x-pack/plugins/reporting/server/lib/create_queue.ts#L60-L64) to only have the 'main' worker be polling for reporting tasks.

 #### Telemetry